-Have you struggled to find the financial backing you needed to get the business “kicked off?”
+Are you struggling to find the financial backing to kick off your business?
 Many, if not most, entrepreneurs have stumbled on this block.

 In the beginning of the conversation with Alex, Suneel describes his extensive research.
 He talked with many well-known people.
 How did they become “backable”?
 What’s the unique story they told, or personality trait, that caused people to write a big check?

 He says he wrote the book because the question was burning in his mind.
 He says, “I’m not backable.
 I look too young.
 I’m a serious introvert.
 Etc.” And he wanted funding for his business.
 He says he felt confident of his qualifications, but he’d been rejected by several prospective employers and investors.
 So he felt a need to answer this for himself, as well as to impart what he learned to others.

 Suneel tells the story of his interview with Jack Dorsey, founder of Square.
 Again, he felt qualified for the position he was being considered for, but he blew the interview.
 He believes this happens more than many people would like to admit.
 It could be in front of prospects, clients, teachers – anywhere one is seeking to demonstrate knowledge, sell something or influence someone else.

 From the many ideas in the book, Alex and Suneel select three elements of influence techniques to dig deeper on.